subwaymatch/jupygrader/docs/index.md

 graded_results = grade_notebooks(['submissions/student1.ipynb'])
 ```

 This will return a `GradedResult` object.
-Below is a the `GradedResult` object in JSON format.
+Below is a sample output of the `GradedResult` object in JSON format.

 ```json
 {